scowalt/actions-labeler-example/README.md

-# Labeling Github repositories with actions
+# Labeling Github repositories with actions.
 I couldn't find any great examples of using Actions to declarate and automate Github labeling, so I made one myself.

 ## Creating / modifying / deleting labels